visgl/react-map-gl/docs/developer-guide.md

 4. And add new commit messages to CHANGELOG.md.

-5. Manually bump the verion in `package.json` to the next pre-release version.
+5. Manually bump the version in `package.json` to the next pre-release version.

 6. Commit and publish: